Qihoo360/huststore/hustdb/doc/doc/en/api/ha/cache/hincrby.md

 *  **key** (Required)
 *  **val** (Required)

-This Interface is a proxy interface for `/hustcache/hincrby`.
+This interface is a proxy interface for `/hustcache/hincrby`.
 See more details in [here](../../hustdb/hustcache/hincrby.md).

 **Sample:**